Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Invariant subspaces and representations of

 \section{Invariant subspaces and representations of $U_q(\mathfrak{gl}_N)$}

-In this Section, we will consider another example of solution of the Yang--Baxter equation, which is the standard deformation of the Yang solution (\ref{Yang2}) considered in Section \ref{sec-Sn}.
-We present the generalization of the construction in Section \ref{sec-Sn}, which leads here to a family of fused solutions of the Yang--Baxter equation acting on irreducible representations of the quantum group $U_q(\mathfrak{gl}_N)$ (the standard deformation of $U(\mathfrak{gl}_N)$).
+In this last Section, we consider another class of examples of solutions of the Yang--Baxter equation.
+They are standard deformations of the solutions considered in Sections \ref{sec-Sn}-\ref{sec-Sn-s}.
+We present the generalization of the construction in Sections \ref{sec-Sn}-\ref{sec-Sn-s}, which leads here to a family of fused solutions of the Yang--Baxter equation acting on irreducible representations of $U_q(\mathfrak{gl}_{N|M})$ (the standard deformation of $U(\mathfrak{gl}_{N|M})$).
+We treat directly the general situation of a $\Z/2\Z$-graded vector space (the ungraded situation $M=0$, corresponding to the quantum group $U_q(\mathfrak{gl}_N)$, is covered as a particular case).